-Process: Senior theory classes are divided into Units, every ten weeks.
-Each student is assigned a skill sheet (services to complete) and homework assignments, meant to complement unit subjects.
-Full time students must complete 100% of their skill sheet and homework assignments for that unit, in addition to attaining a 75% or higher in unit testing (practical and written) in order to advance to the next level.
-Due to their part time status, any student scheduled less than 24 hours per week are assigned a skill sheet with half the services required of a full time student.
-Part time students must complete 100% of their skill sheet and homework assignments for two (consecutive) units, in addition to attaining a 75% or higher in unit testing (practical and written) in order to advance to the next level.
+Process to promote: Senior classes are divided into Units and evaluations are done at the end of each.
+Students are assigned a worksheet comprised of practical and written assignments, meant to complement unit subjects.
+Full time students must complete 100% of their worksheet, in addition to attaining a 75% or higher in each testing area in order to promote and advance to the next tag level.
+Due to their part time status, any student scheduled less than 24 hours per week are assigned a worksheet with half the services required of a full time student.
+Part time students must complete 100% of their worksheet for two consecutive units, in addition to attaining a 75% or higher in each testing area in order to promote and advance to the next tag level.
+Students automatically promote to the next tag level at their senior final testing, unless they have already reached Full Stylist.

-Tag Levels :
+Tag Levels:

-A. FRESHMAN / JUNIOR - student is learning the theory and practical basics of the course.

-B. BUDGET SENIOR - (green dot) - student has completed Junior classroom training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas.

-C. INTERMEDIATE - (yellow dot) - student is improving upon "certified" skills.

-D. ADVANCED-ON-TRIAL - (black dot) - student understands all of the basics and is striving to improve workmanship and speed.

-E. ADVANCED SENIOR - (blue dot) - student has reached "entry level" in the basics and is ready to go into more advanced areas.

-F. STYLIST-ON-TRIAL - (silver dot) - student is working on perfecting salon techniques and developing professional speed.
+- A. FRESHMAN / JUNIOR - student is learning the theory and practical basics of the course. - B. BUDGET SENIOR (green dot) student has completed Junior training is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - C. INTERMEDIATE (yellow dot) student is improving upon "certified" skills. - D. ADVANCED-ON-TRIAL (black dot) - student understands the basics and improving on skills and speed. - E. ADVANCED SENIOR (blue dot) student has reached "entry level" in the basics and is ready to go into more advanced areas - F. STYLIST-ON-TRIAL (silver dot) - student is working on perfecting salon techniques and developing professional speed.

-G. FULL STYLIST- (gold dot) - student exhibits above entry-level skill, attitude, and knowledge.

-H. MASTER STYLIST - (gold glitter dot) - student exhibits above entry-level skill, attitude and knowledge and has mastered all techniques and business skills.
+- G. FULL STYLIST- (gold dot) - student exhibits above entry-level skill, attitude, and knowledge. - H. MASTER STYLIST (gold glitter dot) student exhibits above entry-level skill, attitude and knowledge and has mastered all techniques and business skills.
 (Attainable by Advanced Cosmetology students only)